junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Damn right," Bobby answers coldly.

-John shoots him a quick glance then turns back to Sam, managing a tight quirk of his lip, stepping closer.
+John shoots him a quick glance, then turns back to Sam, managing a tight quirk of his lip, stepping closer.
 "What do you say?
 Your mother and I would love to run the mission with you.
 It's Hell, right?
 I've been to the place anyway, wouldn't get lost."

-Dean keeps his eyes dedicated on Cas, his back to the doorway of his room where the others are gathering, but his Adam's Apple bobs up and down rapidly.
+Dean keeps his eyes dedicated to Cas, his back to the doorway of his room where the others are gathering, but his Adam's Apple bobs up and down rapidly.
 He has to snap his eyes shut to keep more tears from pouring out, but they're falling from the corners of his eyes nonetheless.

-"Mom, Dad, it's dangerous out there."
-Sam says difficultly.
+"Mom, Dad, it's dangerous out there," Sam says, difficultly.
 "Maybe not everyone can make it."

 "All the more reasons to come," Mary says gently.